 TWO: Short-cycling (the stop-n-start furnace)

 Have you noticed that the furnace is turning on more often than usual?
 The standard way a furnace runs is in heating cycles that last 15 minutes or longer.
 When the furnace shuts down early and then turns back on again, repeating this process a few times an hour, it’s called short-cycling.
+What to do about short-cycling depends on the root cause, but a professional diagnosis is always recommended.
 It places heavy wear on the furnace and can indicate a range of major repair issues that require professionals to investigate.

 THREE: Change in burner flame color